-DEPARTMENT OF HISTORY, POLITICAL SCIENCE, GEOGRAPHY, AND AFRICANA STUDIES
+DEPARTMENT OF HISTORY, POLITICAL SCIENCE, GEOGRAPHY, AND AFRICANA STUDIES Adebayo Oyebade, Ph.D., Chair 216 Hubert B. Crouch Hall (Graduate Building) 615-963-5471

-Erik Schmeller, Ph.D., Head 216 Hubert B. Crouch Hall (Graduate Building) 615-963-5471 FAX 615-963-5497grade appeal
+FAX 615-963-5497 aoyebade@tnstate.edu

 The Department of History, Political Science, Geography, and Africana Studies offers graduate courses in History, Political Science and Geography.
 Although the University does not offer a graduate degree in any of its disciplines, students may earn a History concentration under the M.Ed. degree in Curriculum and Instruction.
 (See the M.Ed. requirements in the College of Education.)
 The purpose of this program is to develop teachers of history and the social sciences.